-Dr. Mlynarczykis in her first year of sub-specialty training in Maternal-Fetal Medicine at Eastern Virginia Medical School.
+Dr. Mlynarczyk is in her second year of sub-specialty training in Maternal-Fetal Medicine at Eastern Virginia Medical School.

 Margaret graduated from Medical University of Lublin, Poland with MD/Ph.D. degree and moved to the United States in 2000 as a postdoc fellow.
 She was involved in basic science research on chronic hypoxia in pregnancy for several years at the Center for Perinatal Biology, Loma Linda University, in Loma Linda, California.
-In 2008, she started her Ob/Gyn residency training at Loma Linda University Medical Center and in 2011 matched to her top choice MFM Fellowship program at EVMS.
+In 2008, she started her Ob/Gyn residency training at Loma Linda University Medical Center and in 2011 matched with the MFM Fellowship program at EVMS.
 Margaret has several research interests, including IUGR, prediction and prevention of preterm labor, maternal medical complications in pregnancy, and prenatal ultrasound.

 Letty Romary, MD

-Dr. Romary will begin her first year of sub-speciality training in Maternal-Fetal Medicine at Eastern Virginia Medical School in July 2013.
+Dr. Romary began her first year of sub-speciality training in Maternal-Fetal Medicine at Eastern Virginia Medical School in July 2013.

-Letty was born, raised and lived in Miami, Florida until 2001 when she went to North Carolina to complete her undergraduate degree at Duke University.
+Letty was born, raised, and lived in Miami, Florida until 2001 when she went to North Carolina to complete her undergraduate degree at Duke University.
 She returned to Miami for medical school at the University of Miami Miller School of Medicine, where her interest in Ob/Gyn began.
-During that time she was involved in clinical research on placenta accreta.
-Letty stayed in Miami for her residency at Jackson Memorial Hospital where her research interests expanded to include HIV in pregnancy, preterm labor, short cervix and twin gestation.
-Her exposure to a large volume of high-risk pregnancy confirmed her vocation to pursue a fellowship in MFM.
+During that time, she was involved in clinical research on placenta accreta.
+Letty stayed in Miami for her residency at Jackson Memorial Hospital where her research interests expanded to include HIV in pregnancy, preterm labor, short cervix, and twin gestation.
+Her exposure to a large volume of high-risk pregnancy confirmed her interest and she pursued a fellowship in MFM.
 In 2013, she started her fellowship in MFM at EVMS.
 Her research interest include multiple pregnancies, ultrasound imaging in early gestation, and fetal echocardiography.